YuanyueLi/yuanyueli.github.io/content/authors/Yuanyue-Li/_index.md

 highlight_name: true
 ---

 I am an Assistant Project Scientist at the West Coast Metabolomics Center, UC Davis.
-I has developed methods like Group-DIA, Entropy Similarity and Flash Entropy Search for analyzing mass spectrometry data.
+I have developed methods like Group-DIA, Entropy Similarity and Flash Entropy Search for analyzing mass spectrometry data.
 Currently, I am focused on developing computational methods for improving metabolites identification with mass spectrometry.
 {style="text-align: justify;"}

+You can find the work I developed in my [GitHub](https://github.com/YuanyueLi) {style="text-align: justify;"}